 Deemed Energy and Demand Savings

 There are no deemed energy or demand savings for this measure.
-Prescriptive savings for individual measures may be calculated in accordance with other commercial measures in Volume 3 and Volume 4 if an initial assessment indicates they are less than 50% of the total project savings.
+Prescriptive savings for individual measures may be calculated in accordance with other commercial measures in TRM volumes 3 and 4 if an initial assessment indicates they are less than 50% of the total project savings.

-For smaller-scale RCx projects that will result in smaller savings (<20 kW), a simplified M&V approach may be used, pending EM&V contractor pre-approval.
+For smaller-scale RCx projects that will result in smaller savings (<20 kW), a simplified M&V approach may be used, pending EM&V pre-approval.
 These smaller RCx projects will be considered on a case-by-case basis.

 Claimed Peak Demand Savings

-The methodology used to determine the peak demand savings should be consistent with the methodology of the energy savings.
-Furthermore, the calculation of peak demand savings should into account the weather dependent peak demand probability factors, as outlined in Volume 1.
-The methodology should be documented clearly in the M&V plan and M&V report.
+The methodology used to determine peak demand savings should be consistent with the methodology of the energy savings.
+The calculation of peak demand savings should include the weather dependent peak demand probability factors, as outlined in Volume 1, Section 4.
+The methodology should be documented clearly in the M&V plan and report.
+Although, because the models are developed for a normalized year, the factors outside the date, time and temperature should be assumed to be the maximum for the date and time combination, such as considering the date a weekday operation day for an office building.

 Additional Calculators and Tools